Durupınar site

 The Durupınar site (Durupınar sitesi) is a geological formation of 164 m made of limonite on Mount Tendürek, adjacent to the village of Üzengili in eastern Anatolia or Turkey.
 The site is 3 km north of the Iranian border, 16 km southeast of Doğubayazıt in the Ağrı Province, and 29 km south of the Greater Mount Ararat summit, at an elevation of 1966 to 2004 m above sea level.

 The size and shape of the formation led to its promotion by some believers as the petrified ruins of the original Noah's Ark.
-Geologists Lorence G. Collins (an anti-Creationist) and Andrew Snelling (a Young Earth Creationist) assert that it is an entirely natural formation but have nominated it as (geological) heritage.
+Geologists Lorence G. Collins (an anti-Creationist) and Andrew Snelling (a Young Earth Creationist) assert that it is an entirely natural formation, but have nominated it as (geological) heritage.
+This conclusion was corroborated by Dr. Eşref Atabey, a Turkish geological engineer and medical geologist of the General Directorate of Mineral Research and Exploration.
 The site is near several officially unnamed peaks, though locals call one of the nearby peaks Cudi Dağı in Turkish, which salvage expert David Fasold linked to Al Cudi, the place named in the Quran as the final resting place of Noah's Ark.